audulus/docs/nodes.md

 The main oscillator is called the master oscillator and the oscillator being triggered at the sync input is called the slave oscillator.

-If both oscillators are running at the same frequency and they are both set to the same wave shape, nothing happens.
+If both oscillators are running at the same frequency and they are both set sine, nothing happens.

 ![Osc Sync No Dice](img/nodes/OSC/Osc-Sync-No-Dice.png)